The firm remains a name in Brazilian arbitration despite the departure of the co-chair of its practice to form her own boutique

 Who uses it?

-Brazilian retail company Via Varejo used the firm in a shareholder dispute between its parent group CBD and Brazilian billionaire socialite Lily Safra.
+The firm has acted for Angola and its national diamond company, Endiama, in an investment dispute; and Brazilian retail company Via Varejo used the firm in a shareholder dispute between its parent group CBD and Brazilian billionaire socialite Lily Safra.

 The firm helped Brazil’s national development bank BNDES defeat a US$250 million claim brought by Ecuador’s state power utility Hidropastaza, which concerned a loan for a hydropower plant.